barionleg/ANTs_wiki/antsCorticalThickness-and-antsLongitudinalCorticalThickness-output.md

 ## Applying the warps

 The warps produced by `antsCorticalThickness.sh` are named differently to the usual `antsRegistration` convention.
 The inverse affine transform is written to disk, so users do not need to invert the affine transform explicitly in the call to `antsApplyTransforms`.
+The template is the fixed image in this registration so the files containing `SubjectToTemplate` are the [forward warps and the Jacobian](https://github.com/ANTsX/ANTs/wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians) derived from the forward warps.

 To warp an image from the subject to template space: